8 of the best outdoor swimming spots and lidos in the Cotswolds

 7. Cowley Manor Hotel, near Cheltenham

 The stylish Cowley Manor, set upon 55 acres of Grade II listed gardens, is the perfect spot for an al fresco swim with its 15 metre outdoor pool, accompanied by rows of sun loungers for topping up a tan.
 The spa is renowned for its beautifully kept facilities and holistic treatments, including its therapeutic massages and facials.

-Need to know: For more information, visit the Cowley Manor website or call 01242 870900.
-You can book your spa day or break away here.
+Need to know: For more information, or to book your spa day or breakaway, visit the Cowley Manor website or call 01242 870900.

 8. Wotton Pool, Wotton-under-Edge